James Cook House System:

 Students stay in the same tutor group throughout their time at JCHS.
 Being in the same tutor group provides a degree of stability for the students and tutor should also be the first point of contact for all parents and caregivers.
 It is part of the tutor teacher’s role to get to know their students very well and assist with monitoring their academic and personal progress.

 Competition amongst the Houses is fierce as students work to get their House to the top and take out the House trophy for the year.
 There are a wide range of events and competitions, ranging from sports (soccer, volleyball, athletics, etc) to academic (including Mathex, Speech and Spelling Bee).
-Houses also compete to be the best-attending House, in the term-by-term attendance competition to have the most students in the House meeting the annual goal of 90% or better
+Houses also compete to be the best-attending House, in the term-by-term attendance competition.
+To win the House must have the most students in a House meeting, the annual goal being 90% or better.

 You should get in touch with your child’s tutor if you have any concerns about your child’s progress or well-being at school.